CMA Awards 2020: See who won - KESQ

 CMA Awards 2020: See who won

-It’s a big night at the 54th annual Country Music Association Awards on Wednesday.
-Some of country music’s biggest stars are in attendance, and we don’t mean virtually.
+The 54th annual Country Music Association Awards were presented on Wednesday, country music’s biggest prize.

-Reba McEntire and Darius Rucker are hosts of the show being broadcast live from the Music City Center in Nashville.
+Reba McEntire and Darius Rucker hosted the show from the Music City Center in Nashville.

-Miranda Lambert led the way with seven nominations, followed by Luke Combs with six.
+Miranda Lambert led nominations going into the event with seven, followed by Luke Combs with six.
 The show also featured performances by Dan + Shay with Justin Bieber, Keith Urban and Ashley McBryde.
 The coveted Album of the Year award went to Luke Combs and Entertainer of the Year was awarded to Eric Church.

 New Artist of the Year